e-mission/e-mission-server/README.md

     $ export EMISSION_SERVER_HOME=<path_to_emission_server_repo>
     ```

+     To verify, check the environment variables using

+        $ env

+    and ensure ```ENV_SERVER_HOME``` is present in the list and has the right path (as mentioned above).

 1. If you haven't setup before, set up the evaluation system

     ```
     $ source setup.sh
     ```
 1. If you have, activate

     ```
     $ source activate.sh
     ```

-1. Access the visualizations of interest and copy the config over
+1. Access the visualizations of interest and copy the config over.
+The `<eval_folder>` mentioned below can be any folder containing notebooks and/or .py files for visualisation or other purposes.
+E.g. : `TRB_label_assist` is one such folder.

 ```
 $ cd <eval_folder>